Our research and reports

 CFPB Research Conference

-Our second conference on Dec.
-15–16, 2016, featured research from a range of disciplines and approaches that inform the topic of consumer finance.
+Our third conference on May 3–4, 2018, will feature research from a range of disciplines and approaches that inform the topic of consumer finance.

 How we handle personally identifiable information